 Also of interest is that Framingham has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Framingham in 2010 was $34,275, which is lower middle income relative to Massachusetts, and wealthy relative to the rest of the US.
-This equates to an annual income of $137,100 for a family of four.
+The per capita income in Framingham in 2018 was $48,470, which is middle income relative to Massachusetts, and wealthy relative to the rest of the US.
+This equates to an annual income of $193,880 for a family of four.
 However, Framingham contains both very wealthy and poor people as well.

-Framingham is a very ethnically-diverse town.
+Framingham is an extremely ethnically-diverse city.
 The people who call Framingham home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Framingham residents report their race to be White, followed by Black or African-American.
+The greatest number of Framingham residents report their race to be White, followed by Asian.
 Framingham also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 14.09% of the town’s residents.
-Important ancestries of people in Framingham include Italian, English, Brazilian, and Portuguese.
+People of Hispanic or Latino origin account for 16.74% of the city’s residents.
+Important ancestries of people in Framingham include Irish, Brazilian, Italian, English, and German.

 The most common language spoken in Framingham is English.
 Other important languages spoken here include Spanish and Portuguese.